-The Association of Oregon Counties reports the fiscal impact of the measure on public-private and affordable housing projects to be indeterminate.
+The Association of Oregon counties reports the fiscal impact of the measure on public-private and affordable housing projects to be indeterminate, and could be either positive or negative.

-BOLI indicates there is no fiscal impact on that agency.
+The Bureau of Labor and Industries indicates there is no fiscal impact on that agency.